Academia de Talentos

 Academia de Talentos is a Portuguese online newspaper, dedicated to youth-level football.

 Foundation

-In the last few years, some Portuguese players have been in the headlines of newspapers all over the world.
-Luís Figo and more recently, Cristiano Ronaldo, are two of these.
-Youth football is growing, and people want to follow it and stay informed about what's new.
-These are the reasons why "Academia de Talentos" was founded.
+In the last few years, some Portuguese players, including Luis Figo and Cristiano Ronaldo, have been in the headlines of newspapers all over the world.
+Youth football is growing, leading to the founding of the Academia de Talentos.

 At this newspaper, readers can find match reports, interviews with coaches and players, transfers, and many other kinds of articles.